MicrosoftDocs/VBA-Docs/api/Office.CommandBarButton.Tag.md

 ## Example

-To avoid duplicate calls of the same class when tiggered with events, define the **Tag** property unique to the events.
+To avoid duplicate calls of the same class when triggered with events, define the **Tag** property unique to the events.
 The following example demonstrates this concept with two modules.

 ```vb